CA-CST-SII/Software-Standards/(DRAFT)JavaScript Style Guide.md

 Always use semicolons.

 Relying on implicit insertion can cause subtle, hard to debug problems.
 Don't do it.
-You're better than that.
 There are a couple places where missing semicolons are particularly dangerous:
 ```javascript
 // 1.